Reference ID: MET-D43C | Process Engineering Reference Sheets Calculation Guide

 \(k_{\mathrm{B}}\) is the Boltzmann constant, \(1.380649\times10^{-23}\ \mathrm{J\,K^{-1}}\).

-When the above criteria are met, the Einstein–Stokes estimate provides a reliable order-of-magnitude value for design calculations and scale-up analyses.
+When the above criteria are met, the Einstein–Stokes estimate provides a reliable order-of-magnitude value for design calculations and scale‑up analyses, and it can be further refined by applying steady‑state diffusion principles from Fick's law for more precise modeling.

 The relation is reliable when all of the following are true: